code-autonomy/code-autonomy.github.io/index.md

 The Categories page provides a list of categories of topics for users to select from.

 ### Matching page
-The Matching page will contain the matching algorithm that will align the user's interests and hobbies with other users to match with.
+The Matching page provides users with potential clubs to join based on the selected interests and hobbies.

 ### Notify admin page
 The Notify admin page is a form for users to report any suspicious or inappropriate activities.